JoshuaMeza/HCI/github/doc/specs.md

 ### Description

 In this times, the pandemic has caused many problems around the people, not only healthy issues but social and psichologycal too, social isolation has caused symptoms of acute stress disorder, which means people in quarantine suffers from distress and psychological problems like anxiety, paranoia, insomnia, and others.
+To fight all of this psychological problems we want to develop a Diary app with different functions to help people express their feelings and other options like erasing the paper, throwing it to a trash can , burning it, all in all to releave the people of their own anxieties and stressful experiences.

 ### Target users
 The target from this proyect are college students with a deteriortion in their academic performances due to emotional exhaustion or stress.